Trigonometry/Precalculus Course Syllabus

 Quizzes

-Chapter tests are administered after covering a significant body of work, usually after each chapter of the text (usually every other week).
-Sometimes however, a large chapter is divided into two parts, with a Chapter Test after each.
-Since everyone can have a "bad day" for whatever reason (stress, illness, difficulty with a particular topic, etc.), the lowest test of the quarter does not count.
-Chapter Tests integrate chapter topics into your problem solving skills, and you are usually only permitted 60 minutes to complete.
+Tests are administered after covering a significant body of work, usually after each chapter of the text.
+Sometimes however, a large chapter is divided into two parts, with a Test for each part of the chapter.
+Tests integrate topics into your problem solving skills, and you are usually only permitted 60 minutes to complete.

 Projects are assigned to encourage the communication of mathematical insights and to help deepen your understanding of a particular topic.
 Projects take on a variety of forms including online quizzes and activities, making web pages, videos, posters and presentations.
 Projects are either 5 or 10 point assignments.